Skip to content

 1884

-The next year, the first ships full of Indonesian raw sugar arrived, and the refinery began processing and packing.
+The next year, the first ships full of Indonesian raw sugar arrived, and the factory began processing and packing.
 But they were in for a shock.
-Not long after, the world sugar market collapsed – over supply meant the refinery would have to sell their sugar for much less than they had first thought.
+Not long after, the world sugar market collapsed – over supply meant the factory would have to sell their sugar for much less than they had first thought.

 1883

-The Chelsea Refinery took 18 months to complete and was built using one million hand-made bricks.
+The Chelsea Sugar Factory took 18 months to complete and was built using one million hand-made bricks.
 These were made out of the clay, which had been excavated from the site.
 Another half a million bricks were made to build two dams across Duck Creek (dams 1 & 2).
 The upper dam was eight metres deep and held nearly four million litres of water.
 The lower dam covered nearly a hectare and had a brick batter and a roadway up the side.
 There were also two wharves, which were 64 metres long.
-Once opened, the refinery was given a name, Chelsea, after the London hometown of the first customs officer.
+Once opened, the factory was given the name, Chelsea, after the London hometown of the first customs officer.

 1882

-When New Zealand was first being settled, the government offered money to set up the country’s first sugar refinery.
-Before this, we had been importing all our sugar from Australia.
+When New Zealand was first being settled, the government offered money to set up the country’s first sugar factory.
+Before this, NZ had been importing sugar from Australia.

 The Colonial Sugar Refining Company of Australia took up the challenge, and partnered with the Victorian Sugar Company to form the New Zealand Sugar Company.
 A number of New Zealand businessmen were involved too, including Horton, L D Nathan, W S Wilson and Sir Frederick Whitaker.
 The partnership lasted until the 1888 depression, when it was absorbed by the Colonial Refining Company.

-The refinery still stands on its original site in Birkenhead, on the North Shore of Auckland City.
-The site was over 82 hectares of flat land, had fresh water from Duck Creek to use in the refining process and deep water in the Waitemata Harbour to let boats come right up to the refinery door.
-Building materials, like timber from the trees and clay to make bricks, were also right there on site, all within 9 kilometres of Auckland city.
-It was the perfect spot for a sugar refinery.
+The factory still stands on its original site in Birkenhead, on the North Shore of Auckland City.
+Ideally situated, the site was over 82 hectares of flat land, used fresh water from Duck Creek and had deep water in the Waitemata Harbour which enabled boats right to the factory door.
+Building materials, like timber from the trees and clay to make bricks, were also available on site, all within 9 kilometres of Auckland city.
+It was the perfect spot for a sugar factory.